ICS496/aja-dropbox.github.io/index.md

 #### Naming Conventions
 * Files to be uploaded to the Dropbox must follow this specified naming format: `Lastname_Firstname-Documentname.extension`
 * example: `Smith_Amanda-document.pdf`
+* AJA Dropbox will NOT upload any files that do not follow this naming convention.

 ### Usage Notes
 * Individual file upload limit is **150 MB**.